 Day 20Int’l departure for onward flight to home

-If you have any previous experiences of similar grade trek or our challenging grade trek would be helpful and key factor to successfully complete the trek.
-This trek will introduce you about high altitude trekking in the Himalayas and also about the local cultures, traditions and local people.
+If you have any previous experiences of similar grade trek or our challenging grade trek would be a helpful and key factor to successfully complete the trek.
+This trek will introduce you about high altitude trekking in the Himalayas and also about the local cultures, traditions, and local people.
 Even if you are around the age of 60 years, you can be a candidate for this trek

 Published on : May 08, 2017